code-423n4/2023-03-neotokyo-findings/data/Dravee-Q.md

 +```
 ```

-In the code above, an attacker is just spamming `BYTES2.getReward()` over 1000 transactions.
-The ONLY directly visible effect is that of a gas-less transaction gift from an "attacker".
+In the code above, an attacker is just spamming `BYTES2.getReward()` over 1000 transactions to trigger the reward-claiming mechanism for Bob.
+The ONLY directly visible effect is that of a gas-less transaction gift from an "attacker" to Bob.

 This direct call is used at multiple places in the code (in both `NTCitizenDeploy` and `NeoTokyoStaker`), which is fine, but giving the possibility for anyone to claim on behalf on anyone might be wrong.
 While it could be seen as a gift (thanks for the gas), the staker might have their own reasons and restrictions (taxes, accounting) for not claiming their reward before a certain date.
 What if: